sunilsoni/interviewnotes/angular/Angular.md

 Components
 -----------------
+Components are a logical piece of code for Angular application.
+A Component consists of the following −

+- **Template** This is used to render the view for the application.
+This contains the HTML that needs to be rendered in the application.
+This part also includes the binding and directives.
+- **Class** This is like a class defined in any language such as C. This contains properties and methods.
+This has the code which is used to support the view.
+It is defined in TypeScript.
+- **Metadata** This has the extra data defined for the Angular class.
+It is defined with a decorator.

 Components are the building blocks that compose an application.
 A component includes a TypeScript class with a
 @Component() decorator, an HTML template, and styles.
 The [@Component()](https://angular.io/api/core/Component)